 - It makes up the endothelium lining the lymphatic and cardiovascular system, lung alveoli, kidney tubules, and lining of capillaries, and mesothelium lining the serous surface of body cavities and internal organs.

 - A box-shaped cell with a round nucleus; actively absorbs and secretes

 - Found in kidney tubules and gland ducts

 - Rectangular shaped with elongated nuclei at the basal end of the cells, absorbs and secretes molecules.

 - Found in the digestive tract and female reproductive tract.

 - Ciliated simple columnar epithelial cells are found in the respiratory tract and fallopian tubes to move material through the tract.

 Pseudostratified Columnar Epithelium

-- Irregularly shaped with nuclei at different places in the cell, and it appears stratified, but is still a single layer of epithelial cells all attaching to the basal lamina
+- It is irregularly shaped with nuclei at different places in the cell, and it appears stratified but is still a single layer of epithelial cells, all attaching to the basal lamina.

 Stratified Epithelium (Cells Stacked in Layers; Protects Against Friction and Physical Forces)